5 Best Things To Do in La Palma - Points of Interest & Attractions

 La Palma is (fortunately) still untouched by mass tourism, as most visitors come here for an active holiday, to enjoy the amazing scenery and discover the island on foot.

-What To Do in La Palma - Points of Interest & What Not To Miss
+What To Do in La Palma - Places to visit and attractions

 During the summertime you can combine an active holiday with a beach holiday, and you can enjoy the beautiful natural beaches in La Palma, with a dark black sand that won't let you forget that you are visiting a volcanic island.

 Caldera de Taburiente is a massive volcanic crater of around 10 km across, with massive mountainous walls all around of about 2000 m in height.